Skip to content

 typescript

-import { pin } from 'https://esm.sh/@phun-ky/speccer';
+import { pin } from '@phun-ky/speccer';

-const { pinElement } = pin as {
+const { pinElement } = pin;

-const element = document.querySelector('');
+const element = document.querySelector('.my-element');

 const options = {